7 traits of top football scouts: What separates the best from the rest

 football scout in stadium

 Every scout will tell you they could have found the next Messi, but that’s just talk.
-Real scouting success comes down to these six proven traits that define the world’s most effective scouts.
+Real scouting success comes down to these seven proven traits that define the world’s most effective scouts.

 Understanding modern football scouting